 Lord Nelson, Vice-Admiral of the White ensign

-23rd April 1804, Nelson had become promoted to Vice Admiral of the White ensign while still at sea.
+23rd April 1804, Nelson was promoted to Vice Admiral of the White ensign while still at sea.

 4th April 1805, as Nelson had been passing Majorca.
 A report that Admiral Pierre-Charles Villeneuve and his French fleet had escaped from the blockade at Toulon during a storm.
 The French sailed through the Strait of Gibraltar and headed for the West Indies.
 Nelson gave chase across the Atlantic.
 After searching the Caribbean, the French fleet could not be found.
 He returned to Gibraltar at the end of July, then travelled to England.